agiledev-students-fall2023/1-project-proposal-tbd/README.md

 - **Housemates and Families:** Helpful for people living together who want to efficiently split household bills and shared expenses.

 ## System Functionality (End-User Perspective):
+The following key system functionalities are designed to provide an efficient experience within the application, ensuring transparent, secure, and equitable expense management.

 - **User Registration and Authentication:** Users will be required to register and log in securely to access the application's features.
 - **Group Management:** Users can create and manage multiple groups, inviting participants and setting bill-splitting rules for each group.
 - **Expense Tracking:** Participants can input expenses, including the amount, category, date, and the individuals involved in the expense.